build-on-aws/content/posts/run-large-language-models-with-ollama-and-lightsail-for-research/index.md

 date: 2023-11-07
 ---

 I recently taught a prompt engineering workshop at a conference.
 The venue could not confirm if the WiFi network could meet the requirements of the workshop.
 Attendees are often frustrated by slow Internet and fail to get the full value of the course.
 As an instructor, having to find workarounds to infrastructure shortcomings is equally frustrating.
-I decided to have the attendees run the workshop on their local computers.
+I decided to have the attendees run the workshop on their personal computers.

 I looked at several options. such as [llama.cpp](https://github.com/ggerganov/llama.cpp), but choose [Ollama](https://github.com/jmorganca/ollama) for its ease of installation and use, and simple integration.
-Ollama lets you run popular large language models  (LLMs) on a desktop or laptop computer.
+Ollama lets you run large language models  (LLMs) on a desktop or laptop computer.
 Although it is often used to run LLMs on a local computer, it can deployed in the cloud if you don’t have a computer with enough memory, disk space, or a GPU.
 This article shows you how to run Ollama on Lightsail for Research and get started with generative AI and LLMs.

 ## Run Ollama Locally